 - treasury management practices - prudential indicators for borrowing and investment - approved counterparties for lending purposes.

-The Council also receives an annual report measuring the performance of the treasury management function each autumn.
-A copy of the Council's Treasury Management Policy and strategy is available upon request.
+The Council also receives regular reports measuring the performance of the treasury management function.
+A copy of the Council's Treasury Management Policy and Strategy is available upon request.

 Credit Risk